Samuel D. Gosling

-Samuel D. Gosling is a personality and social psychologist with interests in social perception, cross-species, and trends in the history of psychology.
+Samuel David Gosling is a personality and social psychologist with interests in social perception, cross-species, and trends in the history of psychology.
 His work in social perception examines how people form impressions on others through their behavior, appearance, and physical environment, while his work with cross-species examines how animals can lead to theories of personality and social psychology.
 For instance, he studied individual differences in personality and social behaviors, and how personality traits are portrayed and described in a number of different species including humans, hyenas, dogs, and cats.
 In general, Gosling's research pertains to evolutionary and ecological principles.
 He holds a PhD from the University of California at Berkeley, and is currently a professor within the Department of Psychology at the University of Texas at Austin.

 Research

 Social perception

 Gosling's work on social perception seeks to examine the fundamental processes of impression formation through everyday environments.
 It is hypothesized that much can be explained about a person from a collection of various environmental cues.
 These cues consist of self- and other- directed identity claims, and interior and exterior behavioral residue, both of which can be found in one’s home, bedroom, work environment, and even one's personal online space.
 Gosling's work also investigates whether those impressions are correct and representative of the individual.
 Much of his work focuses on consensus between observers, accuracy of the observers' perceptions, perception agreement between the observer and the individual, and stereotyping.